-Four best Kawhi Leonard trades we'd like to see
+Seven best Kawhi Leonard trades we'd like to see

-The season is over for the San Antonio Spurs, and plenty of questions surround their All-Star forward Kawhi Leonard.
+Plenty of questions surround the San Antonio Spurs and All-Star forward Kawhi Leonard.

 The Spurs can offer him a supermax contract this summer, but if San Antonio doesn't feel comfortable committing $219 million to a player who appeared in only nine games this season, or Leonard indicates he won't sign it, trade discussions will likely heat up.

+The Boston Celtics made an offer for Leonard at the trade deadline, and the Los Angeles Lakers and Philadelphia 76ers are both interested now, according to a report by ESPN's Adrian Wojnarowski.

-Our NBA Insiders give four deals that work, either heading into the draft or in free agency.
+Our NBA Insiders give seven deals that work.

 Destination: Los Angeles Lakers